Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 ## Assignment scopes and excluded scopes

 `scope` is required exactly once in each tree branch.
-Excluded scopes (`notScope`) are cumulative from `global-settings.json` and the entire tree branch; however, once a scope is defined `notScope` may not be defined at any child node.
+Excluded scopes (`notScope`) are cumulative from `global-settings.json` and the entire tree branch; however, once a scope is defined `notScopes` may not be defined at any child node.

-Both `scope` and `notScope` are specific to an [EPAC Environment using the pacSelector name](start-implementing.md#epac-concepts-and-environments), e.g., `epac-dev` and `tenant`.
+Both `scope` and `notScopes` are specific to an [EPAC Environment using the pacSelector name](start-implementing.md#epac-concepts-and-environments), e.g., `epac-dev` and `tenant`.

 ```json
 "scope": {